soraxas/echo360/Readme.md

                         Your password for your University of Sydney elearning account --download-phantomjs-binary
                         Force the echo360.py script to download a local binary file for phantomjs (will override system bin) --chrome              Use Chrome Driver instead of phantomjs webdriver.
 You must have chromedriver installed in your PATH.
+  --debug               Enable extensive logging.

 ```
 # Examples #